--pgmL cmd Use cmd as the literate pre-processor. -pgmP cmd Use cmd as the C pre-processor (with -cpp only). -pgmc cmd Use cmd as the C compiler. -pgma cm d Use cmd as the assembler. -pgml cmd Use cmd as the linker. -pgmdll cmd Use cmd as the DLL generator. -pgmdep cmd Use cmd as the dependency generator. -pgmF cmd Use cmd as the pre-processor (with -F only).
+-pgmL cmd Use cmd as the literate pre-processor.

+-pgmP cmd Use cmd as the C pre-processor (with -cpp only).

+-pgmc cmd Use cmd as the C compiler.

+-pgmm cmd Use cmd as the mangler.

+-pgms cmd Use cmd as the splitter.

+-pgma cm d Use cmd as the assembler.

+-pgml cmd Use cmd as the linker.

+-pgmdll cmd Use cmd as the DLL generator.

+-pgmF cmd Use cmd as the pre-processor (with -F only).